 Decreasing hot/cold calls

 Facilities managers of multi-let commercial buildings must manage frequent requests to adjust office temperature.
 Desk staff can be bombarded with conflicting information from multiple tenants across a building, without any data to support decisions.
 For example, a tenant may continue to report problems with temperature conditions even after a facilities team has already made adjustments or secondary air conditioning has been turned on.
 In an effort to please customers, staff may manually override systems designed for energy efficiency.
-If they neglect to reset them or log changes, energy goals aren’t met and managers can’t pinpoint the reason why not.
-Temperature data helps resolve these disputes and keep systems running as they should.
+If they neglect to reset them or log changes, it’s difficult for building managers to pinpoint why energy goals aren’t met.
+Temperature data from smart building sensors helps resolve these disputes and keep systems running as they should.

-Barry Jones explains why focus on high-traffic areas connects directly to a company’s bottom line.
-“If we find that certain bathrooms are being used more than others, we can reallocate resources to improve conditions and save money,” he says.
+Focusing on high-traffic areas in a smart building connects directly to a company’s bottom line.
+Barry Jones explains, “If we find that certain bathrooms are being used more than others, we can reallocate resources to improve conditions and save money,” he says.
 “If you’re managing resources across 50 buildings and cleaning multiple times each day, those savings add up.”

 Helping property owners compete in a tight market

 The commercial real estate market is expected to stay extremely competitive.
-It will become increasing important for investors and property managers to find new ways to attract and retain tenants for unused office space.
-The 4D Monitoring/Disruptive solution provides an opportunity to differentiate the value and experience of your properties.
+It will become increasing important for investors and property managers to use smart building technology to attract and retain tenants.
+The 4D Monitoring/Disruptive remote monitoring solution provides an opportunity to differentiate the value and experience of your properties.

-We’d love to talk with you about how property owners, managing agents and site management teams can get the data they need to make decisions.
-We’re here to help make your next project a reality.
+We’d love to talk with you about how property owners, managing agents and site management teams can use remote monitoring get the data they need to make decisions.
+We’re here to help make your smart building project a reality.